gyuta/car_race/README.md

 >If it intersects the finish line, the episode ends; if it intersects anywhere else, the car is considered to have hit the track boundary and is sent back to the starting line.
 >To make the task more challenging, with probability 0.1 at each time step the velocity increments are both zero, independently of the intended increments.
 >Apply a Monte Carlo control method to this task to compute the optimal policy from each starting state.
->Exhibit several trajectories following the optimal policy (but turn the noise o↵ for these trajectories).
+>Exhibit several trajectories following the optimal policy (but turn the noise off for these trajectories).

 </details>